 What to Check On

 Look on the appliance’s information sticker or plate to find the wattage.
-As a rule, electronics and appliances that are rated for 1,000 watts or higher likely need a dedicated circuit, especially if the item will be operating for long stretches of time.
-For example, an 1,800-watt hair dryer that is used for a few minutes may not require a dedicated circuit, but an 1,800-watt electric fireplace that you will use for hours is likely to need one.
+As a rule, electronics, and appliances that are rated for 1,000 watts or higher likely need a dedicated circuit, especially if the item will be operating for long stretches of time.
+For example, a 1,800-watt hair dryer that is used for a few minutes may not require a dedicated circuit, but a 1,800-watt electric fireplace that you will use for hours is likely to need one.

 Lists of Appliances that Require a Dedicated Circuit

 Dedicated circuits are highly recommended for all these devices:

 - Electric oven, stove, or range

 - Countertop deep fryer or air fryer

 Wattage usage varies from model to model, so for some items listed, a dedicated circuit may be optional.
 It depends on the frequency and duration of use.
 Talk to an electrician about circuit needs, and always err on the side of caution.

 Are you on the fence between installing a gas oven versus an electric one?
 Read the pros and cons.